mehutonkka/Drink-review-application/README.md

 New changes:
-- Input restrictions to signup and login
+- Added restrictions to adding new beverage to the database
-- Usernames restricted to 20 characters
+- Name can not be longer than 30 characters
-- Passwords restricted to 30 characters
+- Alcohol percentage cannot be bigger than 100%
-- Created requirements.txt file
+- Price cannot be bigger than 100000€